- National Geographic Photo Basics: The Ultimate Beginner's Guide to Great Photography

 The Nikon D5600 is a DSLR camera, which means it has a mirror.
 That makes it heavier and larger than its mirrorless rivals, such as Fuji X-A5, Sony A6000 or Olympus E-M10 III.
 But the D5600 is still a lot smaller and lighter than most other DSLRs.

 The camera’s body, made from polycarbonate plastic, is solid and sturdy.
 It comes with a deep and contoured grip, making it easy for you to hold the camera firm.

-What really makes Nikon D5600 stand out from the earlier models is its articulating flip screen.
+What really makes this camera stand out from the earlier models is its articulating flip screen.
 The vari-angle LCD monitor flips out, rotates and swivels, allowing you to take photos conveniently from almost any angle.

 The screen comes with an intuitive touch interface, which makes changing the settings on this camera easier.
 Alternatively, you can also use the buttons on the camera to navigate around the menu and change the settings.
 However, some of the buttons are small and could be hard to locate.

 Nikon D5600 Video Performance

 The video above by Tech Through The Lens explains why D5600 is more suitable for photography rather than videography.

 In general, videos taken with Nikon cameras need some tweaking in post to make them look more appealing and colorful.
 Unfortunately, Nikon’s color science is not as impressive as that of its competitors like Canon or Sony.

 That doesn’t mean, however, you cannot use the Nikon D5600 for videography.
 In fact, it could be a perfect choice for budding filmmakers or Youtubers.
 Thanks to its flip LCD screen, the camera makes it easier to shoot videos from different angles.